MarkusWendorf/http-lambda-cdk/README.md

 The construct expects you to define a build script that compiles your application.
 While deploying, the construct will call the script with two parameters:

-- $1: a path to a temporary directory, where the build script should copy it's output to
+- $1: a path to a temporary directory, where the build script should copy its output to
 - $2: the selected CPU architecture ("arm64" or "x86_64")

 Your build script has to copy your application code to the path provided by the first parameter.